theme-ontology/tstp/README.md

 Sometimes overly specific themes are better expressed as the juxtaposition of two more generalized themes.

 **Interesting**:
-A great many trivial topics can be found in any story.
+A great many trivial observations can be found in any story.
 Tables are flat, stairs are exhausting to scale, and things fall down.
-These observations are not generally interesting.
+These are not generally interesting.
-Should the flatness of tables ever be the topic of a story, the appropriate themes are probably something to do with philosophy and perception.
+Should the flatness of tables ever be the central topic of a story, the appropriate themes are probably something to do with philosophy and perception.

 The *useful*/*interesting* conditions taken together imply that a named theme should be something that we can find in several different stories but do not expect to find in every other story.